 Avoid that situation by choosing a benchtop drill press with a bit guard.
 Bit guards keep your hands away in case you inadvertently stick your digits where they shouldn’t be.
 They also help with keeping shards of metal or wood shrapnel from flying into your face.

 Other safety features include comically oversized power switches to quickly shut down your press if something goes awry and a clamping device to keep your workpiece steady.
 A clamp will also help prevent that 3,000 RPM piece of steel, too.
-No one wants that part your working on to fly loose and smack you in the head.
+No one wants a part they're working on to fly loose and smack them in the head.

 Drill size is a term that you’ll see a lot of when looking for drill presses.
 Drill presses are measured by the distance between the drill bit and the base; tool makers call that drill size the throat distance.
 Take that measurement and double it, so a 10-inch benchtop drill press will have a length of five inches between the bit and the base.